-At this stage, I think you need to practice the process of setting a hypothesis and devising an issue tree that would test it.
-It is okay that you're slow at the process now... as long as you understand the process.
+It is okay if you are slow at the process in the beginning... the key is that you understand the process.
 For better proficiency and speed, you just need to practice.

 You can force yourself to use the process every day for everyday decisions.
 Should I eat in tonight or go out to dinner?
 What's your hypothesis and how would you test it?